csae8092/posts/digital-edition-web-app/part-4-xslt-transformation.md

 ## write a basic XSLT-Stylesheet

 Since this is not a tutorial about XSLT, I won´t go into the XSL specific details of the stylesheet we are going to write.
 For basic introduction into XSLT please refer to [this tutorial](https://www.w3schools.com/xml/xsl_intro.asp/) provided by [w3schools.com](http://www.w3schools.com/).
+(A long list of XSLT tutorials can be found at [http://www.whoishostingthis.com/resources/xslt/](http://www.whoishostingthis.com/resources/xslt/)).

 To get started, we need a place to store this (and later some more) stylesheets in our database.
 Therefore we create a new collection **resources/xslt/**.
 In this collection, we create a new document, called  **resources/xslt/xmlToHtml.xsl**.
 Our very very basic stylesheet will only contain the following few lines of code: